Error-Minimizing Measurements in Postselected One-Shot Symmetric Quantum State Discrimination and Acceptance as a Performance Metric: Conclusions

-The maximum acceptance obtained here over the set of error-minimizing measurements means that any lower value of acceptance is achievable with the same minimum error probability, but if higher acceptance is desired, the error probability is bound to increase.
-Thus, the work opens up the question of characterizing postselected symmetric error under the demand of higher acceptance.
-This work also opens up other new potential directions for research for example, studying acceptance in the asymptotic case.
-It may lead to a new class of quantum divergence parameterized by acceptance for any pair of quantum states.
-Recently postselected communication over quantum channels was proposed in\cite{ji2023postselected} and capacity is derived.
-Some metric similar to acceptance in this work is potentially needed there as well.
-Similarly, methods of finding appropriate constrains can be generalized to problems on probabilistic protocols as in \cite{regula2022tight,regula2022probabilistic,regula2023overcoming}.
-Overall, this work opens up a new arena to explore other matrices for performance of postselected symmetric hypothesis testing problems going beyond error probability and studying acceptance in related problems.
+The maximum acceptance obtained in this work over the set of all error-minimizing measurements tells that any lower value of acceptance can be obtained while ensuring that the postselected symmetric error remains the same, i.e., achieves its minimum value.
+However, if a higher value of acceptance is desired, the postselected symmetric error will increase.
+So, this work opens up a problem of studying the trade-off between acceptance postselected symmetric error. {\Blue Such a study has been done in the past with different metrics for error and acceptance \cite{fiuravsek2003optimal}, and requires an independent study in the context of the problem studied in our work.} Such a study is likely to be useful in adaptive quantum hypothesis testing.
+This work also opens up other new directions for research, such as studying acceptance in the asymptotic case.
+It may lead to a new class of quantum divergence parameterized by acceptance. {\Blue In the past, one-shot USD has been generalized to USD of unknown states, and separation increasing transformations \cite{zhou2012unambiguous,chefles1998quantum,bergou2005universal}.
+PSD, studied in our work, can also be generalized in a similar fashion. \cite{hashimoto2010unitary} generalizes maximizing the success probability given an error margin for discrimination of states \cite{hayashi2008state} to unitary operations.
+Work studied here can similarly be generalized to unitary operations and channels.} Postselected communication over quantum channels was proposed in\cite{ji2023postselected} and capacity is derived.
+A metric similar to acceptance in our work needs to be considered while obtaining capacity for postselected communication.
+The method of finding constraints on an arbitrary measurement for it to be an error-minimizing measurement, studied in our work, can be generalized to problems on probabilistic protocols, as in \cite{regula2022tight,regula2022probabilistic,regula2023overcoming} to obtain the set of all operations that maximize the success probability.
+Overall, this work opens up a new arena to explore other matrices for the performance of postselected symmetric hypothesis testing problems, going beyond error probability and studying acceptance in related problems.